Draper University: Program

 The Draper University runs a five to seven-week program with four sessions each year, but will begin its sixteen-week semester long program in Fall 2017.
 The program is primarily aimed at students aged 18 to 28, and has 500 alumni.
+The Draper University runs a five to seven-week program with four sessions each year, but will begin its sixteen-week semester-long program in Fall 2017.
+The program is primarily aimed at students aged 18 to 28, and has 500 alumni.
+[8] Draper University offers entrepreneurship programs and startup accelerators in Silicon Valley, combining immersive training, mentorship, and access to investors through its Hero City innovation hub.

 In addition to the program, Draper includes a co-working business incubator space called Hero City, VCx, a one-week program teaching early stage investment, and a one-week program aimed at executives adding innovation to corporations.
 Draper also offers online courses.

 Demographics

 Draper's spring 2016 class was 45% female.
 The school previously offered scholarships for women including the Meera Kaul Foundation, Women Who Code, and SoGal.
 45 percent of students are international.
 Unlike a traditional faculty, Draper has guest lecturers under a variety of themes.

 Pre-history of the Hotel Benjamin Franklin

 In 2011, Tim Draper purchased the Hotel Benjamin Franklin building, which had first opened in San Mateo on June 28, 1927.
 The Benjamin Franklin (named not for the American statesman but as a portmanteau of the original owners' names, A.C.
 Franklin and Benjamin Getz) succeeded the Peninsula Hotel, which was converted from Alvinza Hayward's mansion but had burned in 1920.
 The building was designed by local architect W. H. Weeks.
 It is nine stories high, exceeding 90 ft at the flagpole.
 Churrigueresque decorative details can be seen around windows on the second, eighth, and ninth floors.

 Notable guests at the Benjamin Franklin have included Ginger Rogers, Stan Laurel, Oliver Hardy, Friend Richardson, and Masanori Murakami.

 The Benjamin Franklin had a longstanding relationship to provide temporary housing for United Airlines employees, which began in 1946 and lasted until 2003, when the airline filed for bankruptcy.
 In 1955, the hotel was purchased by the Max Best family, which ran it until it was sold to Westin in 1985.
 Westin in turn sold it to The Empire Group in 1989.
 The building was largely vacant aside from a ground-level bar and restaurant after United moved out, and was part of a larger property transfer from the Lembi Group to UBS AG in 2009 after Lembi fell behind on loan payments.
 Draper purchased the building in 2011 with the intent to redevelop it.
 Nearly a year later, Draper revealed plans to reopen Draper University as a boarding school.
 Draper had also acquired a two-story property across the street, intending to use it as classroom space.